agungjsp/voxscribe/README.md

 # VoxScribe

 VoxScribe is a powerful Raycast extension that transforms spoken words into written text with ease.
-It bridges the gap between audio and text, allowing you to quickly convert voice recordings, podcasts, or live speech into editable transcripts.
+It bridges the gap between audio and text, allowing you to quickly convert voice recordings or podcasts into editable transcripts.

 ## Features